On the Statistical Evolution of the Large-scale Structure and the Effective Dynamics

-As demonstrated in section \ref{sec:PDF_evol}, we are seeking a statistical closure of this dynamics.
+We are seeking a statistical closure of this dynamics.
 Since we are not particularly interested in the evolution of vorticity itself, we will only consider it as some extra source term similar to $\vpi$.
 Defining the dynamical vector for matter field as $\vpsi(\vk)=\{ \delta(\vk), \theta(\vk) \}$, one could express equation (\ref{eqn:cdyn_eul}) in a compact form \cite{BCGS12review}

 where index $a,b,c \in \{ 1, 2\}$, and $i, j$ are spatial indices of vectors.
 The linear operator $\hat{\mL}_{ab} $ is defined as

 and the coefficient matrix $\Omega_{ab}$ equals

 The mode coupling vertex $\gamma_{abs}(\vk_1, \vk_2)$ is nonzero only at